 Modern studies on grip strengtheners clearly illustrate that the ‘hand-opening muscles’ (grip stabilizers) act to ‘stabilize’ the ‘hand-closing muscles’ (grip action muscles) during all grip related activities.
 This is new technology that only we have researched to this degree.
-If you are neglecting to strengthen the hand opening muscles directly, you are limiting your grip strength, stability and performance at the fingers, thumb, hand, wrist, carpal tunnel, forearm and elbow.
+If you are neglecting to train the hand opening muscles (extensors & abductors) directly, you are limiting strength, stability and performance at the fingers, thumb, hand, wrist, carpal tunnel, forearm and elbow.
 Traditional grip strengthening equipment ignores the finger extensors.

-Used by musicians and music teachers worldwide.
+-Used by musicians and music teachers worldwide.

 ‘It amazes me that serious grip strength training programs neglect the basic principles of the kinetic chain involved in grip.
 Hand opening muscles support the action of the hand closing muscles.
 Simple.
 It is a co-contraction.
 If not, the hand would fall limp when gripping any item.
 Handmaster Plus completes any grip strength program.’

 – Dr. Terry Zachary, developer of Handmaster Plus hand strengthener